Pierre Laporte: Kidnapping and murder

 In 2010, journalist Guy Gendron produced a documentary series for Radio-Canada, in which he asserted that the killing of Pierre Laporte was unintentional – "Il a été étouffé dans un moment de panique" ("He was choked in a moment of panic").
-The journalist Dan MacPherson of The Montreal Gazette described Gendron's documentary-which depicted Laporte's murder as more or less an accident-as part of a tendency by Quebec separatists to whitewash the FLQ.
+The journalist Dan MacPherson of the Montreal Gazette described Gendron's documentary—which depicted Laporte's murder as more or less an accident—as part of a tendency by Quebec separatists to whitewash the FLQ.

 Monument to Laporte

 On the 40th anniversary of his death, 17 October 2010, a monument to Laporte was unveiled by then-Premier of Quebec, Jean Charest.
 It stands at the St. Lawrence Seaway Park, near Laporte's home on Robitaille Street.
 On the monument is inscribed: "Nul ne vit pour soi-même.
 Nul ne meurt pour soi-même" ("No one lives for oneself.
 No one dies for oneself").

+A middle school in Toronto, Ontario is named after Laporte.